2006 Noida serial murders: Primary investigation

-On 1 January 2007, the remand magistrate granted the police custody of Pandher and Koli until 10 January 2007, as the investigators said that further interrogation was required to complete the recovery of victims' remains.
+On 1 January 2007, the remand magistrate granted the police custody of Pandher and Surinder Koli until 10 January 2007, as the investigators said that further interrogation was required to complete the recovery of victims' remains.
 The court also granted permission for Narco Analysis.
 On the same evening, police conducted a raid on Pandher's Chandigarh residence.
 His wife and son were interrogated about Pandher's habits.
 Police sources disclosed that their relationship with him was "strained", which was later found untrue.
 His behaviour was described as normal.
 A senior police inspector revealed that there would be a series of searches conducted at Pandher's Ludhiana farmhouse and nearby places.
-The recent child kidnapping cases in Chandigarh - Pandher's hometown - were re-opened, but nothing was found.
+The recent child kidnapping cases in Chandigarh – Pandher's hometown – were re-opened, but nothing was found.

 The next day, 15 of the 17 skeletons discovered in the village were identified.
 Ten of them were identified by Koli when he was confronted with the photographs of the missing children.
 Five others were identified by family members after being shown belongings recovered from the scene.
 The torsos of the bodies were missing and the investigating team was looking into possibilities that the killings were motivated by illicit trade in human organs.
 The police said that there were at least 31 child victims.

 Security was increased as police expected more disturbance, following two days of violence near Pandher's residence.
 In a press statement, Chief Justice of India Y. K. Sabharwal asserted that the investigation was at a preliminary level, and neither the courts nor the Central Bureau of Investigation (CBI) were involved at that point.